Baldwin DRS-4-4-1000

 The Baldwin DRS-4-4-1000 was a diesel-electric road switcher produced by the Baldwin Locomotive Works from July 1948-March 1950.
 The units featured a 1000 hp, six-cylinder prime mover, and were configured in a B-B wheel arrangement mounted atop a pair of two-axle AAR Type-B road trucks, with all axles powered.
 They had a cast steel frame.
 The units were configured to normally run with the long hood in the forward position.

-Only 9 were built for American railroads, with another 13 manufactured in January and February 1949 by the Canadian Locomotive Company for the Esquimalt and Nanaimo Railway, the first railroad in Canada to dieselize its locomotive fleet.
+Only 9 were built for American railroads, with another 13 manufactured in December 1948 and January and February 1949 by the Canadian Locomotive Company for the Esquimalt and Nanaimo Railway, the first railroad in Canada to dieselize its locomotive fleet.
 The DRS-4-4-1000 was (in most cases) visually indistinguishable from its 1200 hp successor, the RS-12.
-Only one intact example of the DRS-4-4-1000 is known to exist today (former CPR #8000), and is currently on display in Squamish, British Columbia.
+The only intact example of the DRS-4-4-1000 is Canadian Pacific No. 8000, the first diesel locomotive purchased by the Canadian Pacific Railway, which is currently being cosmetically restored at the Railway Museum of British Columbia in Squamish.